Sourav-9474/REAL-TIME-DASHBOARD_Task_3/README.md

 *Mentor*: Neela Santosh

+## SET UP A REAL-TIME DASHBOARD USING STREAMING DATA

 ## Out Put Result, Visible on Power BI Service , Power BI Service and Python and API are Use.